Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Statistics of multiple perturbations

 From these simulations, we extract the distribution of $\delta E$ as a function of the parameters of the encounter.
 Empirically, we find that the distribution of $\delta E$ is well approximated by Student's $t$ distribution with a scale parameter.
 We denote this distribution by $\mathcal T(\xi, \nu)$, where $\xi$ is the scale parameter and $\nu$ is the number of degrees of freedom.
 The pdf is given by

 where $\operatorname{B}$ denotes the beta function.
 The (unscaled) $t$ distribution typically arises as the distribution of a random variable $T = \sqrt{\nu}Z/\sqrt{X}$, where $Z\sim\mathcal N(0, 1)$ and $X\sim\chi^2(\nu)$.
 While it is possible that a similar structure underlies the appearance of the $t$ distribution in this case, the resemblance is only approximate, and it is quite possible that the similarity is purely coincidental.
 As such, we make no effort to derive this distribution from first principles, but treat it as an empirical fit.
+(However, see \refcite{2021PhRvX..11c1020G} for an extensive analytical discussion of the energy transfer distribution, with very similar properties to those found here.)
 When fitting to simulated data, we fit only the $\nu$ parameter, and fix the scale parameter $\xi$ by the requirement that the variance of the fitted distribution matches the variance of the data, using the fact that

 Accordingly, $\nu$ is the only free parameter.
 We do not constrain $\nu$ to be an integer.
 Note that this is only self-consistent if $\nu > 2$.
 As $\nu \to 2^+$, the variance diverges, and our analysis assumes that the variance of $\delta E$ is well-defined.
 For the case of an equal-mass binary with component masses \qty{1}{\msol} and separation \qty{1}{\au}, we find a best-fit value $\nu = 2.29$ across the entire dataset.